stevenkeezer/stevenkeezer/README.md

 Hi, I am Steven.

-I usually build cool, interesting websites or tools for fun and for learning using React.js and Python, welcome to scroll down to explore, maybe you will dig them. 😁
+I build cool, interesting websites or tools for fun and for learning using React.js and Python, welcome to scroll down to explore, maybe you will dig them. 😁

 <p align="center">